 3. Open a Rollover IRA.

 IRA stands for Individual Retirement Account.
-A Rollover IRA is an account used to move funds from a previousemployer’s 401(k).
-If you’ve already opened an IRA, you can consider moving the money there for your 401(k) rollover.
+A Rollover IRA is an account started to move money from a formeremployer’s 401(k).
+If you’ve already opened an IRA, you can consider moving the savings there for your 401(k) rollover.
 Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
-This way, the tax status of the money you already invested is not affected.
+This way, the tax status of your previous contributions stays the same.

-Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible. the pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
+Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible.
+Your pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-Once you turn 72, you will have to withdraw required minimum distributions regardless of your status in the workforce.
+After turning 72, you will be required to withdraw required minimum distributions regardless of whether or not you are still in the workforce.

-Contributions to Roth IRAs are made with money you already paid taxes on, so there is no tax benefit until the money is withdrawn.
+Contributions to Roth IRAs are made with money you already paid taxes on, so there is no immediate tax benefit.
 The benefit is that the money grows tax-free.
-Money you contributed to a Roth 401(k) account is likely to be rolled into a Roth IRA.
-At any time you can take out the money you’ve invested without having to pay taxes, and if you maintain the account for at least 5 years and are 59 ½ years old, you do not pay taxes on your earnings.
-Contrary to Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.
+Money you contributed to a Roth 401(k) account is typically rolled into a Roth IRA.
+At any time you can withdraw the money you’ve invested without having to pay taxes, and if you maintain the account for at least 5 years and are 59 ½ years old, you do not pay taxes on your earnings.
+Different from Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.

 While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you would be “converting” pre-tax money into after-tax money, which means you would have to pay taxes on the money received into the Roth IRA.

-You can start an IRA account with many banks or any brokerage firm in St. Clair County, IL, however they often vary in terms of fees or other expenses.
+You can open an IRA with many banks or any brokerage firm in St. Clair County, IL, however they often vary in terms of fees or other expenses.
 Our team of financial advisors at Correct Capital will help you find what’s right for you.

 4. Cash Out.

-This last option is almost never advisable unless you are in desperate need of money now.
-You will be subjected to a 20% federal withholding rate, and could face a 10% early withdrawal penalty if you take the money out before you are 59 ½ years old or if you separate before 55 years old.
-This could result in a large amount of your savings going towards taxes and not into your back account.
+This last option is rarely advisable unless you are in urgent need of money now.
+You will be subjected to a 20% federal tax, and could face a 10% early withdrawal penalty if you take the money out before you are 59 ½ years old or if you separate before 55 years old.
+This could potentially result in a large amount of your funds going towards taxes and not into your pocket.
 Additionally, the money won’t keep growing and it will no longer be tax-deferred.
 Therefore, a 401(k) rollover is preferable if you do not need the money in the account immediately.

 How to rollover your 401(k)